 Introduction

-The job of journalists is not just longer on the internet because it ends later, it is also longer because it starts before.Not only is journalism bigger on the Internet because it ends later, it is also because it starts before too.
-On the Internetweb, on the one handone side, a journalist can have a community even before having a journalistic product.
-On the other handside, social recommendations, incidental consumption of news and online private messages are giving a broader reach to journalism, as we know it now.
+The job of journalists is not just longer on the internet because it ends later, it is also longer because it starts before.
+On the web, on the one hand, a journalist can have a community even before having a journalistic product.
+On the other hand, social recommendations, incidental consumption of news and online private messages are giving a broader reach to journalism, as we know it now.

-Because As publishing is not the end of the journalistic routine, the whole process now is longer.
-Y, you cannot fully understand what “news” means for people if you do not understand how and why they are sharing the news on online private platforms.
+Because publishing is not the end of the journalistic routine, the whole process now is longer.
+You cannot fully understand what “news” means for people if you do not understand how and why they are sharing the news on online private platforms.
 Private messaging networks are adding new challenges to journalists and the media.
-When we are talking about online private environments, issues such as sources, fact-checking, misinformation, privacy or (fake) news are being redefined, as well as the notions of trust, community, public service andor media literacy.
+When we are talking about online private environments, issues such as sources, fact-checking, misinformation, privacy or (fake) news are being redefined, as well as the notions of trust, community, public service and media literacy.

-In 2018 the Brazilian president Jair Bolsonaro was accused of running a whole fake news campaign through WhatsApp with hundreds of millions of messages against his opponent through WhatsApp.
-This scandal is just an example of the growing relevance of fact-checking and the need to for adopt a role in media literacy skills among of users of private messaging networks by the media.
+In 2018 the Brazilian president Jair Bolsonaro was accused of running a whole fake news campaign through WhatsApp with hundreds of millions of messages against his opponent.
+This scandal is just an example of the growing relevance of fact-checking and the need to for media literacy skills among users of private messaging networks.

-Many news sites added a WhatsApp sharing option in their news during the last few years (Benton, 2014) and it seems like private channels, such as this one, could come into being a “major traffic driver for news sites” (Kümpel, A., Karnowski, V., & Keyling, T., 2015: 10).
+Many news sites added a WhatsApp sharing option in their news during the last few years (Benton, 2014) and it seems like private channels, such as this one, could become a “major traffic driver for news sites” (Kümpel, A., Karnowski, V., & Keyling, T., 2015: 10).
 We cannot entirely know what people are doing with news in private messaging networks, but what we can see is what the media and journalists are doing with these platforms.
 This report is a draft of these actions.

-In news sharing research, a new broad theoretical foundationbasis is needed, with quantitative studies, digital ethnographies or uses and gratifications approaches, and even combining all these theories and deriving new ones.and much more, to name but a few.
-We utilize the results of this preliminary research to shed light on the current needs and provide insights so that journalism can be improved, and as well as the academic research of journalism can to move forward in news sharing research.
+In news sharing research, a new broad theoretical foundation is needed, with quantitative studies, digital ethnographies or uses and gratifications approaches, and even combining these theories and deriving new ones.
+We utilize the results of this preliminary research to provide insights so that journalism can be improved, and academic research of journalism can move forward in news sharing research.

-The main goal of this executive report is to help journalists and researchers to get a deeper understanding of the news sharing processes in private messaging apps, channels, and networks.
+The main goal of this executive report is to help journalists and researchers get a deeper understanding of the news sharing processes in private messaging apps, channels, and networks.
 Share it, but not in a private way.
 Make it as public as you can.

 Research Questions